microsoft/dicom-server/docs/concepts/change-feed.md

 * Build connected application pipelines like ML that react to change events or schedule executions based on created or deleted instance.
 * Extract business analytics insights and metrics, based on changes that occur to your objects.
 * Poll the Change Feed to create an event source for push notifications.

-### Latency

-Be careful about querying data close to the current time.
-The results of the Change Feed are subject to change within 30 seconds of the current time, as that is the default timeout for any SQL transaction.
-If you have configured your DICOM Web server differently, please keep this timeout in mind when querying the Change Feed.
-For example, events may still be pending and could be potentially missed!

 ## Summary